xcore/sc_dsp_filters/doc/fir.rst

 The function that performs the run time fir is in module_fir.
 Inlcude the file fir.h and call::

-  fir(sampleValue, coefficientTable, stateTable, N)
+  filteredSample = fir(sampleValue, coefficientTable, stateTable, N)

-sampleValue should be a 8.24 fixed point number, coefficientTable is wha was produced by the code above, stateTable should be an array of N integers which is initialised to all zeroes prior to the first call to fir, and N is the number of taps (the -n parameter above).
+sampleValue should be a 8.24 fixed point number, and the function returns the filtered 8.24 value.
+CoefficientTable is the name of the array that was produced by the code above, stateTable should be an array of N integers which is initialised to all zeroes prior to the first call to fir, and N is the number of taps (the -n parameter above).
+The stateTable will contain N old samples.